Feeling Lonely? Online Counseling Sessions Can Help

 Work with a professional to identify the roots of your feelings

-How online counseling might help
+How virtual therapy sessions with an online counselor might help

 If you feel embarrassed about your loneliness, know you're not alone.
 Being lonely can be part of being human, and many people have felt this way before.
 However, support is available if your loneliness is chronic or feels unbearable.